-IOT in agriculture
+IOT in indoor farming

 Everyone and everything is becoming ‘smart’ nowadays, and agriculture is no different.
 So what is smart farming?
-Let’s take a look: smart farming makes use of big data and sensors for more precise predictions, and enables more informed decision making, thus enhancing productivity of agricultural activity.
+Let’s take a look: smart farming makes use of big data and sensors for more precise predictions, and enables more informed decision making, thus enhancing the productivity of agricultural activity.

 With technology making giant strides in every field, and better IOT sensor devices being available, farmers will have access to more and different types of information, which has the potential to save them a great deal of money.